-The proposed Ordinary Resolution 5, if passed, will provide a renewed mandate to the Company to purchase its own shares up to ten percent (10%) of the total number of issued shares of the Company.
-This authority shall lapse at the conclusion of the next Annual General Meeting unless authority for the renewal is obtained from the shareholders of the Company in a general meeting.
+The proposed resolution, if passed, will empower the Directors to purchase the Company's shares up to ten percent (10%) of the total number of issued shares of the Company by utilising the retained profits of the Company.
+This authority will, unless revoked or varied by the shareholders of the Company in general meeting, expire at the conclusion of the next AGM.

-Please refer to Part B of the Circular/Statement to Shareholders dated 27 July 2020 circulated together with this Annual Report for further information.
+Please refer to Part B of the Circular/Statement to Shareholders dated 30 August 2021 circulated together with this Annual Report for further information.